 The Final Decision: Which One Is Right for You?

-Choose plush mattress (3 ~ 4) if:
+Choose a plush mattress if:

-Choose firm to extra firm mattress (8 ~ 10) if:
+Choose a firm to extra-firm mattress if:

 FAQs